 Cheapest Chiropractor In Town...

 When I talk to chiropractors about the importance of identifying their perfect patient, often they wonder how specific they should be.
-My answer to that is VERY.
 In a perfect world, you identify a single person as your perfect patient.
 That person becomes the jumping off point for all of your chiropractic marketing.
 Let me explain.

 It’s always easier to start super specific with your ideal patient and broaden out how you apply that to your chiropractic marketing vs starting broad with your chiropractic marketing and trying to narrow down to your ideal patient.